Introduction: Europe – Singapore In Business Class – What I Booked, Paid & Earned

 a close-up of a card

-I was stepping out into a brave new world (for me) in 2018 as I was crediting most of my oneworld flights to the British Airways Executive Club (I’ve discussed why I’m trying to give American Airlines less of my cash and why it made mathematical sense for me to abandon the AAdvantage program in favor of the BAEC in earlier posts)…so this is what I earned for my flights:
+I was stepping out into a brave new world (for me) in 2018 as I was crediting most of my oneworld flights to the British Airways Executive Club (I’ve discussed why I’m trying to give American Airlines less of my cash and why it made mathematical sense for me to abandon the AAdvantage program in favor of the BAEC in earlier articles)…so this is what I earned for my flights:

 Qatar Airways Business Class flights: